40 Things To Do in the Black Hills: The Ultimate Summer Guide

 Are you planning a trip to the Black Hills of South Dakota?
 Get travel inspiration with the 40 best things to do during your summer vacation or road trip.
 Continue reading for ideas on outdoor activities as well as local attractions, including hiking, camping, swimming, stargazing, sightseeing, touring bucket list national parks, and panning for gold.
 Plan an unforgettable summer road trip to the Black Hills.

-Growing up in South Dakota, the Black Hills are a place I call home.
-With this in mind, you are in for a treat!
-We are sharing all the best things to do in the Black Hills.
+Growing up in South Dakota, the Black Hills is a place I call home.
+So you are in for a treat.
+We are sharing all the best things to do in the Black Hills!

 First, a little history…

 From a distance, the Hills are dark and look black.
 The Black Hills got their name from the Lakota Native American tribe, referring to the Black Hills as Paha Sapa.
 Paha Sapa translates respectively to “hills that are black.”
-To explain more, the Black Hills are home to evergreen pine-covered forests, which gives them a dark look from a distance.
+The Black Hills are home to evergreen pine-covered forests, which gives them a dark look from a distance.

 The tallest point in the Black Hills is Black Elk Peak.
-Black Elk Peak, rightfully renamed in 2015 after a Holy Oglala Lakota Medicine Man, reaches an elevation of 7,242 feet (2,207 meters).
-To point out, Black Elk Peak is the highest point in the U.S. east of the Rockies.
+Black Elk Peak was renamed in 2015 after the Holy Oglala Lakota Medicine Man, Black Elk.
+Black Elk Peak reaches an elevation of 7,242 feet (2,207 meters).
+The peak is the highest point in the U.S., east of the Rockies.
 It is a sacred place to visit in the Hills.

-Did you know the Black Hills of South Dakota are home to Mount Rushmore National Monument, Jewel Cave National Monument, and Wind Cave National Park?
-Nevertheless, check three National Parks off of your life bucket list in one vacation!
+The Black Hills of South Dakota is home to Mount Rushmore National Monument, Jewel Cave National Monument, and Wind Cave National Park.
+You can check three national parks off of your life bucket list in one vacation!